Mcgode/kryne-engine/README.md

 progressed much on the individual projects.

 More specifically, right now, I'm working on:
+- Support for texture import from file
+- Apply texture on draw
-- Setting up light objects and integrating them to the scene
+- Setting up of objects supporting textures
-- Setting up shaders for basic light support
+- Fragment shader support for textures

 ## Individual projects